 Websites and publications

-See the websites listed earlier in this chapter.
+See the websites listed earlier on this page.

 - Find a number of videos at www.nwga.co.za (under “Media gallery”).

-- The National Wool Growers Association (NWGA) brought out the Best practice reference manual for wool sheep farming in South Africa (see heading 6).
+- The National Wool Growers Association (NWGA) brought out the Best practice reference manual for wool sheep farming in South Africa.
 It can be downloaded as a PDF file from the website.
 Also contact the NWGA for the publication International Sheep and Wool Handbook.
 Although aimed at university students, it is also highly recommended reading for anyone involved in the wool industry.

 - Find the NWGA YouTube video “Woolled Sheep Development Programme – how to get involved” at www.youtube.com/watch?v=OlZms8FwQR0